GET /trust → 200 OK · policy: human_reviewed

 Every task is reviewed before acceptance

 Submission is not acceptance.
 A human — not a script — reads every request and decides.
-The task status moves from submitted to under_review to an explicit accepted or rejected, and the decision is visible on the status page.
+A task stays submitted until a human decides, then moves to an explicit accepted or rejectedseen_by_operator_at records the moment they first read it, and the decision is visible on the status page.

 Accepted when